zbokaee/Persian-Sentiment-Analysis-Dataset/README.md

 # Persian-Sentiment-Analysis-Dataset
-This is a Persian Dataset for Sentiment Analysis containing 9069 Extracted tweets in Persian.
+:writing_hand: This is a Persian Dataset for Sentiment Analysis containing 9069 Extracted sentences in Persian. <br/>
+:slightly_smiling_face: :neutral_face: :pensive: :pout: You can use it for Sentiment Analysis and Emotion Detection. <br/>